-(ii) Provision for insurance claims
+(iii) Provision for insurance claims

-A provision for insurance claims is raised for insurance claims external to the Group and represents the aggregate deductible component in relation to loss or damage to property, plant and equipment.
+A provision is raised for insurance claims external to the Group for claims in relation to loss or damage to property, plant and equipment.

-(iii) Litigation and workers compensation provision
+(iv) Litigation and workers compensation provision

 A provision is made for the estimated liability for workers' compensation and litigation claims.
 Claims are assessed separately for common law, statutory and asbestos claims.
 Estimates are made based on the average number of claims and average claim payments over a specified period of time.
 Claims that are Incurred But Not Reported are also included in the estimate.